What should I Ask: A Knowledge-driven Approach for Follow-up Questions Generation in Conversational Surveys: Gricean Scores

-\textbf{Relevance.} By the Gricean Maxim of relation, a high-quality follow-up question should be pertinent to the prior discussion and adhere to the overall goal of the survey.
-Not only do irrelevant follow-up questions elicit useless information, but they also burden the analysis process.
-We measure \textit{Relevance} by checking if the recognized entity in the generated follow-up question is from the context entity set:
+\textbf{Relevance.} By the Gricean Maxim of relation, a high-quality follow-up question should be relevant to the prior discussion and adhere to the overall survey objective.
+Irrelevant follow-up questions elicit useless information and burden the analysis process.
+We measured \textit{Relevance} by checking if the recognized entity in the generated follow-up question is from the context entity set:

 \textbf{Informativeness.} From the Gricean Maxim of Quantity, effective communication should be informative.
 In the context of a conversational survey, an agent should always ask questions that maximize the information gain in a participant's response.
 In a knowledge graph, an entity's out-degree centrality captures the outreach of other entities which indicates the potential information gain by probing this entity.
-Therefore, we measure \textit{Informativeness} of a generated follow-up question by the out-degree centrality \footnote{The centrality is normalized through dividing by the maximum possible degree in the graph.
-For multi-turn conversation, when calculating the out-degree centrality, some edges were removed if mentioned in previous conversation turns.} of the recognized knowledge entity in the question:
+We measured the \textit{Informativeness} of a generated follow-up question by the out-degree centrality \footnote{The centrality is normalized by dividing by the maximum possible degree in the graph.
+For multi-turn conversation, when calculating the out-degree centrality, some edges were removed if mentioned in previous conversation turns.} of the recognized entity in the question:

-\textbf{Truthfulness.} According to the Gricean Maxim of Quality, a cooperative interlocutor should communicate truthfully and authentic.
+\textbf{Truthfulness.} According to the Gricean Maxim of Quality, a cooperative interlocutor should communicate truthfully.
 In our case, a high-quality follow-up question should always lead to truthful information.
-For example, a survey respondent would respond to a question asking for a book's release year to the best of their knowledge but not a question about a book's director since the book does not have such an attribute.
-We measure \textit{Truthfulness} of a generated follow-up question from an entity-relation perspective where the question should ask a valid relation connected to the recognized entity based on the knowledge base \footnote{To align with the knowledge base we select for our dataset, we choose Freebase here.}.
+For example, a survey respondent would respond to a question asking for a book's release year but not a question about a book's director since the book does not have such an attribute.
+We measured \textit{Truthfulness} of a follow-up question from an entity-relation perspective where the question should ask a valid relation connected to the recognized entity based on the knowledge base \footnote{To align with the knowledge base we select for our dataset, we choose Freebase here.}.

-Specifically, we first train a BERT-based relation prediction model (similar to the knowledge selection model introduced in Sec. \ref{sec:selection}) to predict which relation is contained in $\hat{Q}_i$, and we denote the predicted relation as $\hat{r}_i$.
-Then we measure \textit{Truthfulness} of $\hat{Q}_i$ as checking whether $\hat{r}_i$ is connected to $\hat{e}_i$ in the knowledge base \textbf{KG}:
+Specifically, we first trained a BERT-based relation prediction model (similar to the knowledge selection model introduced in Sec. \ref{sec:selection}) to predict which relation is contained in $\hat{Q}_i$, and we denoted the predicted relation as $\hat{r}_i$.
+Then we measured \textit{Truthfulness} of $\hat{Q}_i$ as checking whether $\hat{r}_i$ is connected to $\hat{e}_i$ in the knowledge base \textbf{KG}: